true

 Required minimum distributions

-An important topic covered by Publication 590 is the required minimum distribution rules you must adhere to.
-In essence, the rules require you to begin making withdrawals from your traditional IRA once you turn age 72 (required distributions were suspended in 2020).
+An important topic covered by Publication 590 is the required minimum distribution rules you are required to adhere to.
+In essence, the rules require you to begin making withdrawals from your traditional IRA once you turn age 72, or 73 if you reach age 72 after December 31, 2022 (required distributions were suspended in 2020).
 The IRS also requires that each withdrawal be a certain amount based on your life expectancy and the current value of your account.
 If you venture into Appendix C of Publication 590, you will find tables that you can use to compute your life expectancy for distribution purposes.
 Note, however, that these distribution rules are not applicable to your Roth IRAs.

 Discussion of SIMPLE IRAs